Baked Healthy Haddock with Ginger Soy Glaze

 This baked haddock dinner is one of my favorite seafood recipes.
 Made with a ginger and soy-based glaze, it will throw your taste buds into overdrive and leave plenty of calories for dessert.
 No wonder our baked haddock is one of my favorite low-fat recipes!

-At just $5.00 per serving, you need to try these baked haddock fillets with an Asian twist tonight!
+At just $5.00 per serving, you must try these baked haddock fillets with an Asian twist tonight!
 This high-nutrition meal is just one of our many high-protein recipes.

 A plate of haddock with Brussels sprouts and lemon slices